Get insider access

 3. Best Full-Frame Mirrorless Camera For Video

 The Panasonic LUMIX S5 II is the best full-frame camera we've tested for video work.
-It's a very solid hybrid camera, but it really shines because of its video features, especially for the price.
-With internal 10-bit 4:2:2 recording and 4k at up to 60 fps (with an APS-C crop), along with nice touches for videographers like vectorscope functionality, it's a very powerful option for videographers.
+It's a very solid hybrid camera, but it really shines because of its video features, especially at this price point.
+With internal 10-bit 4:2:2 color and 4k 60 fps recording (albeit with an APS-C crop), along with nice touches for videographers like vectorscope functionality and a full-size HDMI port, it's a very powerful option for videographers.

 With this model, Panasonic also improved one of the biggest drawbacks of the original Panasonic LUMIX S5; the S5 II is the first LUMIX camera to feature a phase-detection autofocus system.
 While it still doesn't quite match up to competitors like Sony or Canon in implementation, it's a step in the right direction and rounds out a camera that offers a lot of value for its price.
-However, if you're not as fussed about AF, the OG S5 is still an excellent choice, especially for those on a tighter budget.
+However, if you're not as fussed about AF, the OG S5 is a steal of a camera for those on a tighter budget.
+Alternatively, if you need more advanced features like internal ProRes codecs and external RAW video output, you should opt for the more video-centric Panasonic LUMIX S5 IIx, though it's a bit pricier.

 See our review